-Please make sure to read our documentation on how to Import & Export your Dataas well if you didn't have yet
+Please make sure to read our documentation on how to Import & Export your Data as well, if you haven't done so already.

 In this example, we look at database servers.
 It is good practice to use a Tech.
 Stack (see What is a Fact Sheet?) to group your software, as well as to use a Tag Group (see Use Tags for more powerful insights) to mark the recommendation whether to use the software or not, e.g. with a Candidate, Leading, Exception, Sunset model.

 Next, we import the information on server and remote data center locations.
 Again, it's good practice to assign a Tech.
 Stack.

 The IT Component Landscape Report gives you a great overview on the imported IT Components group by Technology Stack.
 As one example, we can use the created Tag Group to display the software recommendation.
 Learn more about reports here: Insights through Reports.

 Also, the IT Component Location report provides a nice overview where your servers are located: